THIS PAGE REFERS TO AN OLDER VERSION OF DOMAIN TIME. CLICK HERE FOR INFORMATION ON THE CURRENT VERSION.

 Unlike NTP/SNTP, whose data format requires complex floating-point calculations with their attendant

-rounding errors, the Domain Time II protocol allows implementations to
+rounding errors, the DT2 protocol allows implementations to

 convert among useful time representations using only integer math.